Software Developer

 Location: Ludlow (2 days on site initially)

 VIQU IT are currently working with a well-established SaaS organisation undergoing an exciting period of modernisation and transformation.
-As part of this growth, they are looking to hire a mid to senior level Software Engineer/ Developer to play a key role in the design and delivery of new features across the full stack (front & back end and database).
+As part of this growth, they are looking to hire a mid to senior level Software Developer to play a key role in the design and delivery of new features across the full stack (front & back end and database).

 Experience needed:

-Hands on experience with C# and.NET
+Hands on experience with C# and.NET.

-Exposure to Angular framework
+Exposure to Angular framework.

 Hands on experience with SQL Server/database – design, development and optimisation.

-Knowledge of software security design
+Knowledge of software security design.

-Passion for development and artificial intelligence
+Passion for development and interest in artificial intelligence.

 Experience of working in a similar Software as a Service organisation is nice to have.